Louis Dallimore //Strength & Conditioning

 What this post can't tell me

 This is one season at one club.
 I do not have league-average periodisation data to benchmark against, and I would want at least two more seasons before treating these magnitudes as stable.
-I also do not have direct injury-risk modelling on the GPS variables; the rates I report here are unadjusted for player position, age, prior history, and match minutes.
-A proper injury-risk model on this dataset is a piece of analytical work I'd want to run before recommending a programme change.
+The 110 m/min BIP benchmark is also a single squad-wide figure; a position-specific version would be more honest, and the same dataset would build it.

 What I can defend is the descriptive picture.
-Kintetsu's 2025 programme was a high-retention, multi-deload, in-season-heavy programme.
+Kintetsu's 2025 program was a high-retention, in-season-heavy program tagged session by session against a match-pace benchmark.
 It produced the closing-twenty net result reported in the previous post.
-And it produced one finding that pushes back on the textbook deload story.
-All three things are in the data, and all three deserve to be in the post.

 New essays in your inbox.